The Heart Is a Lonely Hunter: Characters

 Antonapoulos is a Greek manufacturer of sweets.
 Upon finding out he is also mute, Singer bonds with him, and they live together for several years.
 However, Antonapoulous appears to have intellectual disabilities and is largely motivated by food and alcohol, which often leads him to behave inappropriately in public.
-After a string of incidents, Antonapoulos' cousin – who has taken the American name Charles Parker – sends Antonapoulos to an insane asylum.
-Within the asylum, Antonapoulous' health deteriorates.
-Singer, who seems to entirely overlook Antonapoulos' negative traits, thinks of his friend frequently throughout the novel and wishes they could be reunited.
+After a string of incidents, Antonapoulos's cousin – who has taken the American name Charles Parker – sends Antonapoulos to an insane asylum.
+Within the asylum, Antonapoulous's health deteriorates.
+Singer, who seems to entirely overlook Antonapoulos's negative traits, thinks of his friend frequently throughout the novel and wishes they could be reunited.